mmartinezraga/HW3/README.md

 ```

 This is the algorithmic portion.
-We we run our data, we see accuracy K-nn levels as follows:
+I run the data, we see sample accuracy K-nn levels as follows:

 Test 1:
 [1] 1.0000000 0.4090492